thowchang/risk_awareness/data-classification-and-handling-stories.md

-# Information Classification and Handling Gamification
+# Information Classification and Handling Risks

 # Your Assignment
 The department is having a lot of audit issues of weak risk awareness on information security.
 Your department head has assigned you to do a surprise check to identify security violations.
 You decided to perform the clear desk inspection on Friday after hours.